 Our honors program is a small community of highly motivated students who want more out of their college experience.
 Success in this program is not only measured by academic performance, degree completion or transfer, but also includes building collaborative relationships with faculty and peers.

 - A cohort experience unlike any in the nation.
-Honors students participate in the program together, experiencing a built-in support network of students and faculty to promote community and collaboration.
+Honors students will experience a built-in support network of students and faculty to promote community and collaboration.

 - Unique opportunities to learn alongside influential college leaders such as the president, provost, and even local leaders like the mayor of Grand Rapids.